lalitsehgal/delete-entire-row/README.md

-# delete-entire-row
-This is a script attached to Google spreadsheet which will help to delete the entire rows

 ** If country is not Present in the sheet it will delete the entire row

 Helps in Educational institutes etc.